funkhou9/comparative-rna-editing/README.md

 # comparative-rna-editing

+> A preliminary working space to prepare for comparative RNA editing project

-## A list of possible datasets that may be used in a comparative RNA editing study.
+## A list of possible datasets

 ### Mouse